angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 ## Variables

-js is dynamically typed which means you don't have to specify what are you going to store in a variable.
-Not only that, but you can also change the type of a variable any moment.
+Js is dynamically typed which means you don't have to specify what are you going to store in a variable.
+You also can also change the type of a variable at any moment.

 Traditionally, `var` is used as keyword to define variables: